 Releasing the same sets every year won't keep OLED on top, so to maintain interest, LG has to look beyond the panel hardware.
 Last year, the Alpha 9 processor was the focus – this time LG is making lots of noise about AI and the benefits it brings to the picture, sound and user experience.

-As was the case last year, the C-class OLED gets you all of LG’s most advanced picture and processing tech in the most affordable package.
+As was the case in 2018, the C-class OLED gets you all of LG’s most advanced picture and processing tech in the most affordable package.

 There is a cheaper 2019 LG OLED, the B9, but it has a less sophisticated processor and doesn’t have the new AI features.
 You can go more expensive, too, with the E9, W9 or R9, but while each offers a different design and sound solution, they are identical in terms of picture.